 The Mewbourne Math Enrichment Program was introduced.

-Vaughn Hall, containing 6 classrooms, administrative offices, 2 art studios, and computer lab, was completed.
+Vaughn Hall, containing six classrooms, administrative offices, two art studios, and a computer lab, was completed.
 First DECATS summer program was introduced.

 The Mewbourne Hall of Mathematics and Science was dedicated.

 The Warmack Tennis Center was completed with eight lighted tennis courts.

 Five National Merit Commended Scholars brought All Saints total to 18 Commended Scholars and six National Merit Finalists in the past three years.